 The HTTP transport for OAuth imposes a particular constraint on the encoding.
 In the OAuth protocol, tokens frequently need to be passed as query parameters in HTTP URIS [RFC2616], after having been base64url encoded [RFC4648].
-While there is no prescribed limit on the length of URIs (and thus of query parameters), in practice URIs of more than around 2,000 characters are rejected by some user agents.
-So this use case requires that a JOSE object have sufficiently small size even after signing, possibly encrypting, and base64url encoding.
+While there is no specified limit on the length of URIs (and thus of query parameters), in practice URIs of more than around 2,000 characters are rejected by some user agents.
+So this use case requires that a JOSE object have sufficiently small size even after signing, possibly encrypting, while still being simple to include in an HTTP URI query parameter.